 Combined arts practice increasingly reflects the way many artists want to work and audiences want to engage.
 Our aim is to support high-quality work and organisations that truly connect with people.

-Combined arts will contribute to our Achieving great art for everyone goals and priorities by:
+Combined arts will contribute to our Great art and culture for everyone goals and priorities by:

 - pushing artistic and cultural boundaries across all artforms, for example Manchester International Festival, the Royal Opera House, the Lowry, Artsadmin

 - bringing the creation, commissioning and programming of art into new contexts, offering audiences new experiences, for example Artichoke, Fierce Festival, the November Club

 - building on the artistic and infrastructural legacy of London 2012, which has provided a springboard for some exceptional combined arts activity, such as Imagineer's Godiva Awakes and Kinetika's Imagination our Nation and other projects supported through Artists taking the lead and Unlimited

 - developing high quality, ambitious art in a variety of outdoor spaces, carnivals and festivals, such as Stockton International Riverside Festival, Thames Festival and St Paul's Carnival, ensuring that a wide range of artists are given opportunities to create work for these environments

 - playing a stronger, more influential role within touring in England through organisations such as the National Rural Touring Forum, Farnham Maltings and Crying out Loud, supporting, developing and co-commissioning a wider range of work to tour, reaching more and different places and people

 - developing a flexible and creative approach to working with people in places that have low arts provision, finding new places and ways to programme art, for example Corby Cube, Hall for Cornwall, the Lawrence Batley Theatre in Huddersfield